Gordon Sondland Was A Low-Profile Hotel Owner. Until He Went To Work For Trump

 Sondland has worked hard to be seen as a civic leader and cares a lot about how he is seen, Bergstein says.
 When Sondland worked out a deal with local government to acquire some land for a hotel, he insisted that he be referred to as a "pillar of the community" in the press release the city put out, Bergstein says.

-"He was in many ways exercising his political muscles to try and up his profile, to take him from a kind of a noted and successful business person in a relatively narrow sense to much larger circles of prominence in the community," Bergstein says.
+"He was in many ways exercising his political muscles to try and up his profile, to take him from a kind of a noted and successful businessperson in a relatively narrow sense to much larger circles of prominence in the community," Bergstein says.

-According to Oregon Business, Sondland is a big fan of Ayn Rand, whose books promoting free-market capitalism are popular with many libertarian conservatives.
+According to Oregon Business, Sondland is a big fan of Ayn Rand, whose books promoting free market capitalism are popular with many libertarian conservatives.

-But he has mainly donated to moderate Republicans like Jeb Bush, and even a few Democrats, according to Sheila Krumholz, executive director of the Center for Responsive Politics.
+But he has mainly donated to moderate Republicans like Jeb Bush and even a few Democrats, according to Sheila Krumholz, executive director of the Center for Responsive Politics.

 His relationship with Trump is complicated.
-Sondland publicly broke with him, following the candidate's attack on a Gold Star Muslim family.
+Sondland publicly broke with him following the then-presidential candidate's attack on a Gold Star Muslim family.
 Yet Sondland also became a "bundler" for Trump, using his network of Portland political donors to help Trump get elected.

 "In that election he gave nothing to Trump but he was listed as one of Trump's bundlers in 2016, and of course being a bundler gives you more clout than just giving a single donation," Krumholz says.